Sinnemahoning State Park

-The Birds n’ Brunch Pontoon Boat Tour is a special, morning, bird-watching, pontoon boat excursion offered several times each season.
-The tour includes a light brunch on the boat, complete with tablecloths and music while anchored in a secluded cove of the lake.
-Afterward, the boat moves along the shores and wetland areas of the George B. Stevenson dam and offers glimpses of herons, mergansers, kingfishers and other birds that frequent the area.
-The excursion concludes with a look at the park’s resident bald eagles’ nest site and hopefully a glimpse of these magnificent birds.
+The Birds n’ Brunch Pontoon Boat Tour is a special, bird-watching, pontoon boat excursion offered several times each season.
+The tour includes a light brunch on the boat, complete with tablecloths and music, while anchored in a secluded cove of the lake.
+Afterward, the boat moves along the shores and wetland areas of the George B. Stevenson Reservoir and offers glimpses of eagles, herons, mergansers, kingfishers, and other birds that frequent the area.

 Women in the Wilds Weekend is offered each summer as a female-focused weekend filled with opportunities to learn new outdoor skills.
-Programs include mountain biking, archery, kayaking, outdoor photography, GPS, geocaching, fly-fishing, deer and turkey hunting and many others.
-Participants may choose up to ten different sessions over the three days of the event.
+Programs include mountain biking, archery, kayaking, outdoor photography, GPS, geocaching, fly-fishing, deer and turkey hunting, and many others.
+Participants may choose up to eight different sessions over the three days of the event.

 Access for People with Disabilities

 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.